Mirzamorph/mars-rover/README.md

 I wanted to refactor with “useReducer” hook, but didn’t have time left, “useState” hook doesn’t work comfortably with objects

 It was an interesting task, I’m not sure it looked as a Mars rover after all :)

+Tomorrow I will make some refactoring, as I would like to see this task finished properly.
+Please have it in mind if you check results later